deankoch/pkern/README.md

 * models anisotropic Gaussian processes on 2-dimensional regular grids for a choice of covariance kernels
 * fast computation of the likelihood function, generalized least squares, and kriging predictor/variance
+* Support for missing data problems, and highly optimized code for complete data case
 * automated maximum likelihood model fitting with sample semi-variogram diagnostic
 * user friendly helper functions for raster down-scaling and point interpolation